The International Arbitration Review: Switzerland

 For decades, Switzerland has been a preferred location for conducting international arbitrations.
 This tradition, also attributable to its neutrality, has not been impaired by the ending of the East–West division.
 Today, the decisive factor is the very arbitration-friendly legal environment, in particular the attitude of the state courts to arbitration, as shown by the fast set-aside proceedings before the Swiss Federal Supreme Court.

 ii Different laws for international and domestic arbitration

 Swiss law distinguishes between international and domestic arbitration.
-International arbitrations are subject to the 12th Chapter on International Arbitration of the Swiss Federal Private International Law Act (PILA), which entered into force on 1 January 1989.2 On 1 January 2011, the Swiss Federal Code on Civil Procedure (CCP) entered into force.
+International arbitrations are subject to the 12th Chapter on International Arbitration of the Swiss Federal Private International Law Act (PILA), which entered into force on 1 January 1989.2 On 19 June 2020, the two Chambers of the Swiss Parliament unanimously adopted the revision of the 12th Chapter.
+The revised Act entered into force on 1 January 2021.3 On 1 January 2011, the Swiss Federal Code on Civil Procedure (CCP) entered into force.
 Part 3 of this, on arbitration (Articles 353 to 399), governs all domestic arbitrations and replaces the cantonal Concordat on Arbitration.
-Most significantly, Part 3 abolished the list of mandatory provisions contained in the Concordat, and now provides a modern arbitration law with an emphasis on flexibility and party autonomy.3
+Most significantly, Part 3 abolished the list of mandatory provisions contained in the Concordat, and now provides a modern arbitration law with an emphasis on flexibility and party autonomy.4

 Under Article 353(2) of the CCP, parties may opt out and subject their arbitration to Chapter 12 of the PILA.
 This is to be recommended in multiparty situations where parties are domiciled both in Switzerland and abroad.
 There is also the possibility to opt out of Chapter 12 of the PILA and to subject an arbitration to the rules of the CCP.